Skip links

 How I Serve Crispy Fried Mozzarella Bites

 Crispy Fried Mozzarella Bites are something I usually bring to the table when the house feels busy and I need a warm, easy win.
-As Chef Thomas, I tend to serve them straight from the rack while they are still crisp, with a simple bowl of marinara in the center.
+As Chef Thomas, I tend to serve them straight from the rack while they are still crisp, much like the comforting warmth of a cinnamon bread pudding with warm vanilla sauce.

 Most often, I treat them as a starter.
 I set them out while I finish the rest of dinner, and people gather around the plate without much instruction.
 If we are keeping things simple, I pair them with a light salad and call it done.
-The contrast between the crisp coating and something fresh on the side keeps the meal balanced.
+The contrast between the crisp coating and something fresh on the side keeps the meal balanced, similar to the herbal notes in copycat Subway Italian herb cheese bread.

 If I am building the meal out a bit more, I keep it practical: